Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: INTRODUCTION

-In the thermodynamic limit, the correlation length diverges at the CP and the system becomes scale invariant and fractal~\cite{invariant1,invariant2,invariant3}.
-It has been shown that the density fluctuations near the QCD critical point form a distinct pattern of power-law or intermittency behavior in the matter produced in high energy heavy-ion collisions~\cite{Antoniou2006PRL,Antoniou2010PRC,Antoniou2016PRC,Antoniou2018PRD}.
-Intermittency is a manifestation of the scale invariance and fractality of physical process and the stochastic nature of the underlying scaling law~\cite{invariant3}.
-It can be revealed in transverse momentum spectrum as a power-law behavior of scaled factorial moment~\cite{invariant1, Antoniou2006PRL}.
-In current high energy heavy-ion experiments at CERN SPS~\cite{NA49SFM,NA61universe}, the NA49 and NA61 collaborations have explored the critical fluctuations by employing an intermittency analysis with various sizes of colliding nuclei.
-The power-law behavior has been observed in Si + Si collisions at 158A GeV~\cite{NA49SFM}.
-At RHIC BES-I energies, the preliminary result of a critical exponent extracted from intermittency index shows a minimum around $\sqrt{s_\mathrm{NN}}$ = 20 - 30 GeV in central collisions~\cite{STARintermittency}.
-In the mean time, several model studies have made efforts to investigate the unique behaviors of intermittency under various underlying mechanisms~\cite{CMCPLB,UrQMDLi,IJMPE,amptNPA,epos}.
+Intermittency is a manifestation of the scale invariance, fractality of physical processes and the stochastic nature of the underlying scaling law~\cite{invariant3}.
+It can be revealed in transverse momentum spectra as a power-law behavior of scaled factorial moment (SFM)~\cite{invariant1, Antoniou2006PRL}.
+In current high-energy heavy-ion experiments at CERN SPS~\cite{NA49SFM,NA61universe}, the NA49 and NA61 collaborations have performed the intermittency analysis with various sizes of colliding nuclei.
+A power-law behavior has been observed in Si + Si collisions at 158A GeV~\cite{NA49SFM}.
+Recently, the STAR collaboration reported the preliminary result of charged-particle intermittency from the beam energy scan (BES) program at RHIC.
+The critical exponent extracted from intermittency index shows a minimum in central Au + Au collisions around $\sqrt{s_\mathrm{NN}}$ = 20-30 GeV ~\cite{STARintermittency}.
+In the mean time, various model studies have been conducted to investigate the unique behavior of intermittency under various underlying mechanisms~\cite{CMCPLB,UrQMDLi,IJMPE,amptNPA,epos}.